sequentech/documentation/docs/advanced-elections/election-creation.md

 ## Modifying elections

 :::caution
-Elections can only be modified in `agora-elections` if virtual elections are allowed in the deployment configuration, which can be enabled with the `config.agora_elections.virtualElectionsAllowed` setting in the `config.yml` deployment configuration file.
+Elections can only be modified in `ballot-box` if virtual elections are allowed in the deployment configuration, which can be enabled with the `config.ballot-box.virtualElectionsAllowed` setting in the `config.yml` deployment configuration file.
 This setting is set to `false` by default because for security reasons virtual elections should not be enabled in multi-tenant deployments.